-A home is like a garden, it must be constantly tended to and maintained.
-If a home is not properly maintained then larger problems may begin to exist.
-Here are 5 home maintenance tips that most people can accomplish without any training or expertise.
+A home is like a garden.
+It must be constantly tended to and maintained.
+If a home is not adequately maintained, more significant problems may exist.
+Here are five home maintenance tips that most people can accomplish without training or expertise.

 1) Removing Lime Deposits on Bathroom Fixtures

-In Las Vegas we experience high levels of hard water build up on our plumbing fixtures.
-Regular cleaning can prevent the buildup of staining material.
-Lime or hard-water mineral buildup is dissolved by an acid.
-Vinegar or lemon juice may be rubbed over the stain, to dissolve.
+In Las Vegas, we experience high hard water build-up levels on our plumbing fixtures.
+Regular cleaning can prevent the buildup of the staining material.
+An acid dissolves lime or hard-water mineral buildup.
+Vinegar or lemon juice may be rubbed over the stain to dissolve.
 Do not leave on stain too long, as acids will eventually damage the surface of porcelain enamel.
-At the end make sure you rinse thoroughly.
-If lime deposits quickly reappear than it is possible that you may have a leaky faucet that needs to be repaired
+In the end, make sure you rinse thoroughly.
+If lime deposits quickly reappear, you may have a leaky faucet that needs to be repaired.

 2) Cleaning Gas Cooktops

-Over time gas cooktops have a tendency to get stubborn soil.
-If gas cooktops are not properly maintained and cleaned then you may experience trouble with the ease of lighting the cooktop or turning the knobs.
+Over time gas cooktops tend to get stubborn soil.
+If gas cooktops are not adequately maintained and cleaned, then you may experience trouble with the ease of lighting the cooktop or turning the knobs.
 First, make sure that the cooktop has been cooled.
-Check your manufacturers’ recommendation for cleaning gas cooktop.
+Check your manufacturers’ recommendation for cleaning the gas cooktop.
 Start with a damp cloth (warm water) or paper towel.
-If greasy or sticky soil, use warm sudsy water on a cloth, paper towel, or sponge; rinse with a clean cloth; wipe dry.
-If stubborn soil lay sudsy, wet cloth or towel over the spot and leave a few minutes to loosen soil (semi- soaking).
+If greasy or sticky soil, use warm, sudsy water on a cloth, paper towel, or sponge; rinse with a clean cloth; wipe dry.
+If soil is stubborn, lay sudsy, wet cloth or towel over the spot and leave a few minutes to loosen the soil (semi-soaking).
 And/or rub with a nylon net scrubber or soft

 3) Water Heater Care

 Again, our hard water in Clark County can cause havoc on our plumbing appliances.
-One of the easiest items we can do to extend the life of our water heater it to drain it.
-Once every other month draws off a bucket or so of water from the spigot at the bottom of the water heater tank until water runs clear.
-This removes sediment that reduces the efficiency of the water heater.
+One of the easiest things we can do to extend our water heater’s life is to drain it.
+Once every other month, draw off a bucket or so of water from the spigot at the bottom of the water heater tank until the water runs clear.
+This removes sediment, which reduces the efficiency of the water heater.

 4) Replace air filters

-In Southern Nevada, it is common to use an air conditioner 7 months of the year.
+In Southern Nevada, it is common to use an air conditioner seven months of the year.
 Did you know that air conditioners need to breathe?
 When an air conditioner exhales is the air you feel out of the duct, but the inhaling is the air return pulling air into the system.
-This air return is designed to pull out some of the pollutants floating in our air and replenish with filter air.
-When you replace your filter every 30 days (or in some cases 90 days with the fancier filter) you allow your air HVAC system breathe easier.
+This air return is designed to pull out some pollutants floating in our air and replenish them with filter air.
+When you replace your filter every 30 days (or, in some cases, 90 days with the fancier filter), you allow your air HVAC system to breathe easier.
 During heavy usage or in dustier areas, the filter may need to be changed more often.

-Failure to replace filter during recommended months may cause long term damage to air conditioning system which will lead to a very expensive repair.
-In many cases failure to properly replace filters could void warranties with a manufacturer.
+Failure to replace the filter during recommended months may cause long-term damage to the air conditioning system, leading to a costly repair.
+Failure to properly replace filters could void warranties with a manufacturer in many cases.

 5) Caulking Windows

 Unfilled gaps and cracks in the foundation, around windows and doors, vents, and so on, may let cold or hot air in the same as leaving a window open.
-In fact, a 1/8 inch opening around just two door frames can let in as much cold air as a 12-inch window opened 6 inches all winter long.
-Caulk is used around outside window and door frames, and to fill outside wall and foundation cracks.
+A 1/8 inch opening around just two-door frames can let in as much cold air as a 12-inch window opened 6 inches all winter long.
+Caulk is used around outside window and door frames to fill outside walls and foundation cracks.
 The money you spend on caulking or weather stripping is usually recovered in one heating or cooling season or less.

-A clean joint is a first and most important step.
+A clean joint is the first and most crucial step.
 Clean away all old caulk and loose paint or dirt and apply new caulk to dry surfaces.
-The most common and easiest to use caulking comes in cartridges for which you will need a caulking gun.
-A good rough estimate is that you will need 1/2 cartridge per window or door, 4 for the foundation sill, and at least 1 more for around faucets, vents, pipes, electrical outlets and so on.
+The most common and easiest to use caulking comes in cartridges, for which you will need a caulking gun.
+A good rough estimate is that you will need 1/2 cartridge per window or door, 4 for the foundation sill, and at least one more for around faucets, vents, pipes, electrical outlets, and so on.

-Cut off about 1/2 inch of the cartridge tip on a 45-degree angle and puncture the tip seal with a nail.
+Cut off about 1/2 inch of the cartridge tip at a 45-degree angle and puncture the tip seal with a nail.
 You can use the nail later to act as a stopper for any unused caulk.
-With a little practice on a joint that’s not visible, you’ll soon be able to lay a uniform wide bead that overlaps both sides for a good seal.
-Finish the surface with a moistened finger if you like but that’s not necessary.
+With a bit of practice on a joint that’s not visible, you’ll soon be able to lay a uniform-wide bead that overlaps both sides for a good seal.
+Finish the surface with a moistened finger, but that’s not necessary.

 All of the items above can be accomplished in a few short hours.
 Spending a few minutes on your home each week will eventually lead to a healthier home.
 In a future blog, you will hear me discuss home maintenance and how it can make your home more efficient.